International Child Welfare Exchange Program

 A tour of the Israel Museum provides exposure to important cultural artifacts and preservation of Jewish history as well as culture across the world.
 One of the most important and moving experiences is Yad Vashem, the Holocaust Museum.
 This visit allows students and faculty to reflect on the sadness and brutality of the Holocaust and will focus on what happened to the children during that time.

-The historic sites of the Old City and Mount of Olives, the Machanei Yehuda market, the Dead Sea, and the student-to-student exchanges are all part of the cultural and learning experience which collectively, allow both OU and Israeli students to learn from one another and consider changes which improve services to all aspects of child wellbeing.
+The historic sites of the Old City and Mount of Olives, the Machanei Yehuda market, the Dead Sea, and the student-to-student exchanges are all part of the cultural and learning experience, which allows both OU and Israeli students to learn from one another and consider changes that can improve services to all aspects of child wellbeing.

-The other half of the exchange will occur earlier in May, when Israeli faculty and students will be hosted in Tulsa by students and faculty from the University of Oklahoma and Haruv, USA.
-During their week long, international course, they will be immersed in the rich and diverse cultural experiences native to Oklahoma, as well as learning about the United States as a whole.
+The other half of the exchange is when Israeli faculty and students are hosted in Tulsa by students and faculty from the University of Oklahoma and Haruv USA.
+During their week long, international course, they are immersed in the rich and diverse cultural experiences native to Oklahoma, as well as learning about the United States as a whole.

-The Indian Child Welfare Agency (ICWA) in Tahlequah will be visited to learn about the unique services it exclusively provides with Native American Children in Oklahoma which focuses on keeping children connected with their native families.
+The Indian Child Welfare Agency (ICWA) in Tahlequah is visited to learn about the unique services it exclusively provides with Native American Children in Oklahoma which focuses on keeping children connected with their native families.

-A tour of the state-of-the-art Tandy Education/Simulation Center, where graduate students from interdisciplinary disciplines (medicine, social work and education) learn and undergo intense simulation of real-life situations and review/discuss the positives and negatives of their interactions with Simulated Clients.
-The Tandy Education/Simulation Center will also provide an interactive simulation experience relating to Domestic Violence.
-This simulation was created by victims of abuse from all age groups, cultures and sexual orientations and will offer participants an opportunity to share perspectives surrounding issues of interpersonal violence while coming to a greater understanding of how to view, relate and deal with abuse.
+A tour of the state-of-the-art Tandy Education/Simulation Center, where graduate students from interdisciplinary disciplines (medicine, social work and education) learn and undergo intense simulation of real-life situations and review/discuss the positives and negatives of their interactions with Simulated Clients, is an important part of the program.
+The Tandy Education/Simulation Center also provides an interactive simulation experience related to Domestic Violence.
+This simulation was created by victims of abuse from all age groups, cultures, and sexual orientations and will offer participants an opportunity to share perspectives surrounding issues of interpersonal violence, while coming to a greater understanding of how to view, relate, and deal with abuse.

 Of course, all these experiences would not be possible without the generosity of the Charles and Lynn Schusterman Family Foundation for which the faculty and students are deeply grateful.